Triaenops menamena: Distribution and ecology

-Triaenops menamena mainly occurs in the dry regions of western Madagascar, but has also been recorded in humid areas in the far southeast and northeast, and is found up to 1300 m (4300 ft) above sea level.
+Triaenops menamena mainly occurs in the dry regions of western Madagascar, but has also been recorded in humid areas in the far southeast and northeast, and is found up to 1300 m above sea level.
 It mainly occurs in forests, but has also been recorded outside forest and is not dependent on it.
 An obligate cave dweller, it is known to roost in large colonies, with one cave colony estimated to contain over 40,000 bats; this cave also contained an estimated 10,000 Paratriaenops furcula.
 The effective population size of the species is estimated to be about 121,000.
 Lepidoptera (butterflies and moths) form the main component of its diet, but it also eats Coleoptera (beetles) and Hemiptera (bugs) and fewer members of some other insect orders.
 It is unclear how the ecological niches of Triaenops and the less frequently captured Paratriaenops furcula are separated, as both eat lepidopterans and occur in the same regions.